 The functions of this Committee are to sponsor events on campus that will: enrich the lives of the students, faculty, and staff; contribute to the educational experience of students; and provide aesthetic experiences for residents in the greater Buies Creek community and the University family.

 This committee serves as an appeal board or hearing board for incidents of misconduct involving violations of local, state and federal law.
 It may also hear violations of institutional policy and incidents requiring a high degree of confidentiality in order to protect the names of students involved.
-Cases of sexual misconduct may fall into this latter category.
 It may impose sanctions ranging from a reprimand to university expulsion.
 Decisions made by this committee may be appealed to the Executive Appeals Committee.

 The Faculty Development and Research Committee advises the administration with respect to faculty development and research needs within the University.
 The committee also manages multiple internal grants related to faculty development and research as well as faculty awards related to research and teaching.
 The committee meets frequently in fall and spring.